Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 ### Validator Testing

 - HTML ([W3C Validator](https://validator.w3.org/))
-    - 3 errors found: two of these were "section lacks heading".
-The other one was "The element ```a``` must not be a descendent of the `button` element.
+    - 3 errors found: two out of three errors were "section lacks heading".
+The other one was "The element ```a``` must not be a descendent of the `button` element."
-    - Solution: introduced headings to the two relevant sections and setting them to non-displayed.
+    - Solution: introduced headings to the two relevant sections and set them to non-displayed.
 Styling the `a` as a button and removing the button element.

 - CSS ([Jigsaw](https://jigsaw.w3.org/css-validator/))
     - 1 error found: "min-width too many values or values are not recognized: `none`".
     - Solution: removed min-width.

 - Performance, Accessibility, Best Practices, SEO (Lighthouse Chrome Dev Tools)
     - ![Lighthouse rating](assets/images/readme-images/lighthouse-report_project-1.png)